cosmic-zip/maidz/README.md

 But OPSEC can apply both to Blue team and Red team, this guide will cover the purple path.

-1. The Red Team is a group that simulates an attack against a system or organization in order to identify vulnerabilities and weaknesses.
+1. **The Red Team **is a group that simulates an attack against a system or organization in order to identify vulnerabilities and weaknesses.
 They act as malicious actors, using various tactics such as social engineering, phishing attacks, and exploiting software bugs to breach security measures.

-2. The Blue Team, on the other hand, consists of individuals responsible for defending systems and networks from potential threats.
+2. **The Blue Team**, on the other hand, consists of individuals responsible for defending systems and networks from potential threats.
 Their primary objective is to protect sensitive information and maintain operational security.
 To do this, they continuously monitor network traffic, analyze data, and implement necessary countermeasures to thwart any attempts made by Red Teams or real-world attackers.

-3. A Purple Team is a unique approach to cybersecurity that combines both Red (offensive) and Blue (defensive) teams within an organization.
+3. **A Purple Team** is a unique approach to cybersecurity that combines both Red (offensive) and Blue (defensive) teams within an organization.
 The primary goal of a Purple Team is to improve overall security posture by conducting simulated attacks and defenses against each other in a controlled environment.

+**Mention to PTFM (Purple team field manual) and RTFM (Red team field manual) both are exelente and pratical book.**

 Now, a little more formalities, i have created some cybersecurity frameworks along my career, they are basically and recipe of tools and procedures, also include documentation and recommendations for organizations and individuals.
 Here i will write the most common things.

-Purple Team OPSEC Framework
+**Purple Team OPSEC Framework**

 1. Physical Security

     Doors and Locks:

         Secure all entry points with high-quality locks.
         Implement access control systems.

     Keys Management:

         Use keycards or biometric access.
         Regularly audit key access logs.

     CCTV Monitoring:

         Install cameras at strategic points.
         Monitor and record footage continuously.

 2. Digital Self-Defense

     Encrypted Communications:

         Use end-to-end encryption for all communications.

     Software Updates:

         Regularly update all software and systems.

     Strong Passwords and MFA:

         Enforce unique, strong passwords and multi-factor authentication.

     Anonymity Tools:

         Utilize Tor and VPNs for anonymizing internet activity.

     Open-Source Systems:

         Deploy Linux and BSD for enhanced security.

     Ad and Tracker Blocking:

         Use uBlock Origin, SponsorBlock, and hosts file from StevenBlack.

     Network Management:

         Implement Pi-hole and NetGuard for network-wide protection.

 3. Scanning

     Internal and External Scans:

         Perform regular vulnerability scans using tools like Nmap and OpenVAS.

     Penetration Testing:

         Conduct white, gray, and black box testing periodically.

 4. Exploitation

     Exploitation Tools:

         Use Metasploit and custom scripts to test vulnerabilities.

     Targeted Exploits:

         Focus on high-risk areas identified in scans.

 5. Persistence

     Maintaining Access:

         Develop methods to maintain access post-exploitation (backdoors, rootkits).

     Privilege Escalation:

         Employ techniques to escalate privileges and gain deeper system control.

 6. Documentation and Improvement

     Log Findings:

         Document all vulnerabilities, exploits, and penetration test results.

     Remediation Steps:

         Provide clear recommendations for patching and improving security.

     Continuous Improvement:

         Regularly update practices based on new threats and vulnerabilities.

-## Digital surveillance self-defense
+# Digital surveillance self-defense

 Digital surveillance self-defense uses tools and practices to protect privacy online.
 Key measures include encrypted communications, regular software updates, strong unique passwords with multi-factor authentication, and using Tor (or alternatives protocols) for anonymity.
 Open-source systems like Linux and BSD offer better security and privacy.

-Use pup sockets, ad blockers, and host file blockers to guard against adware and malware (don't work with DNSSEC), especially on risky sites like porn, unknown domains, and link shorteners.
+Use pup sockets, ad blockers, and host file blockers to guard against adware and malware (don't work with **DNSSEC**), especially on risky sites like porn, unknown domains, and link shorteners.
 Disable unnecessary permissions for all apps, limit personal info sharing like real name, photos, locations, and use anti-tracking extensions to further reduce surveillance risks.

 Tools for Digital Self-Defense

-* uBlock Origin: Blocks ads and trackers.
+* **uBlock Origin**: Blocks ads and trackers.

-* SponsorBlock: Skips sponsored segments in YouTube videos.
+* **SponsorBlock**: Skips sponsored segments in YouTube videos.

-* Hosts (StevenBlack): Blocks malicious domains at the system level.
+* **Hosts** (StevenBlack): Blocks malicious domains at the system level.

-* NetGuard: Manages network access per app to block unwanted connections.
+* **NetGuard**: Manages network access per app to block unwanted connections.

-**Notable tool: Pi-hole**

-Pi-hole is a powerful network-wide ad blocker that acts as a DNS sinkhole.
+*  **Pi-hole**Pi-hole is  network-wide ad blocker that acts as a DNS sinkhole.
 It filters out unwanted content by blocking ads, trackers, and malicious domains at the network level, protecting every device connected to your home network.

+* ﻿**Tails** is a live operating system that prioritizes user privacy and security by routing internet traffic through the Tor network.
+It's built on Debian Linux with free software.
+Bootable from various devices without installation, Tails offers keepass and more usefull software out of box.

+* **Qubes OS** Qubes OS is a security-centric operating system that uses Fedora as its default OS and isolates tasks into separate virtual machines, or "qubes," using the Xen hypervisor.
+It includes a dedicated network qube that acts as a network router, isolating network traffic from other qubes to enhance security.

 ## Basic Considerations

     TODO

-## BIOS-Passwords
+# BIOS-Passwords

 For the physical security of your data you should always employ encrypted drives.
 But before we get to that make sure you set strong passwords in BIOS for both starting up and modifying the BIOS- settings.
 Also make sure to disable boot for any media other than your hard drive.
 Encryption

 With this is easy.
 In the installation you can simply choose to use an encrypted LVM.
 (For those of you who missed that part on installation and would still like to use an encrypted partition withouth having to reinstall: use these instructions to get the job done.)
 For other data, e.g. data you store on transportable media you can use TrueCrypt - which is better than e.g. dmcrypt for portable media since it is portable, too.
 You can put a folder with TrueCrypt for every OS out there on to the unencrypted part of your drive and thus make sure you can access the files everywhere you go.
 This is how it is done:

-Encryption
+# Encryption

-Making TrueCrypt Portable
+**Making TrueCrypt Portable**

     1. Download yourself some TC copy.
     2. Extract the tar.gz